 Is there a safe alternative to walking alone on campus during night or early morning hours?

 My student doesn't have a car?
-How can he or she get around?
+How can they get around?

 No car?
 No problem.
 The University's Department of Transportation operates an extensive (and free) shuttle service throughout campus, which also includes connecting service to the College Park Metro Station.
-Students can also use our private Zimride Rideshare Community to find and share rides with other students by signing up at zimride.umd.edu.
+Students can also use ZipCar or join in a ride share.
 Additional information about transportation is available on the Department of Transportation web site at www.transportation.umd.edu.